 A: DSA has a small power washer which our maintenance team uses for spot-treating special sidewalk incidents.
 We also have a weekly rotating power washing schedule.
 If you need a spot-treatment due to a food spill/excrement or a similar issue, please call 209-464-5246.

 Q: Does DSA charge fees for clean-up, waste removal, or weed removal?

 A: No. All Downtown property owners already pay an assessment on their tax bill which covers these types of services.
-You will never be asked to pay an additional fee on top of your assessment.
+You will never be asked to pay an additional fee on top of your assessment for these services.